BhosaleAniket/Nourishing-Numbers/README.md

 **Note**: We have added a small epsilon to the denominator to prevent any zero division errors

 Our final model architecture uses a `'RandomForestClassifier'`.
 This model was chosen as opposed to the `'DecisionTreeClassifier`' since we saw an improved performance increase after trying out the two models on the same data.
-Additionally, the due to the architecture of the `'RandomForestClassifier'`, it was determined that have mutliple `'DecisionTreeClassifiers'` trained on the data would allow the model to better generalize and capture the trends in our data.
+Additionally, the due to the architecture of the `'RandomForestClassifier'`, it was determined that if we have mutliple `'DecisionTreeClassifiers'` trained on the data would allow the model to better generalize and capture the trends in our data.
 The pipeline for the model contains the transformer to introduce the two new features mentioned above and the `'RandomForestClassifier'`.

 The hyperparameters for the model were chosen to be `'n_estimators'` and `'max_depth'`.
 The reasoning for each is provided below: